-Our current budget for our 30% ownership interest in Vogtle Units No. 3 and No. 4 is \$7.5 billion, which includes capital costs, allowance for funds used during construction, our allocation of the project-level contingency and a separate Oglethorpe-level contingency.
-As of March 31, 2020, our total investment in the additional Vogtle units was approximately \$5.2 billion.
+Our current budget for our 30% ownership interest in Vogtle Units No. 3 and No. 4 is \$7.5 billion, which includes capital costs, allowance for funds used during construction, our allocation of the project-level contingency and a separate Oglethorpe-level contingency, and is based on November 2021 and November 2022 commercial operation dates, respectively.
+As of June 30, 2020, our total investment in the additional Vogtle units was approximately \$5.5 billion.
 We and some of our members have implemented various rate management programs to lessen the impact on rates when Vogtle Units No. 3 and No. 4 reach commercial operation.
 The Georgia Public Service Commission approved in-service dates for Vogtle Units No. 3 and No. 4 are November 2021 and November 2022, respectively.

-As part of its ongoing process, Southern Nuclear continues to evaluate cost and schedule forecasts on a regular basis to incorporate current information available, particularly in the areas of commodity installation, system turnovers and workforce statistics.
+As part of its ongoing process, Southern Nuclear continues to evaluate cost and schedule forecasts on a regular basis to incorporate current information available, particularly in the areas of engineering support, commodity installation, system turnovers and workforce statistics.